Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Experiments

-Concerning radius computation, we observe that most graphs have very few antipodes as indicated by the $A_{ID}$ column although the number $F$ of furthest nodes can be much larger (as in the Twitter graph).
+Concerning radius computation, we observe that most graphs have very few antipodes as indicated by the $A_{ID}$ column although the number $F$ of furthest nodes can be significantly larger as observed among several social networks.
 A notable exception is the buddha graph which is a triangulated 3D surface and thus has more or less a sphere like topology (the arms form handles) that may explain why all furthest nodes are antipodes.
 However the number of antipodes remains much smaller than the number of nodes.
-ForzenSea also has a relatively large number of furthest nodes that are almost all antipodes.
+FrozenSea also has a relatively large number of furthest nodes that are almost all antipodes.
 This might come from the design of the graph as a map where players of a video game evolve and should find dead ends.